A fresh tasting and easy to make Greek style Orzo Pasta Salad with cucumbers, feta, lemon and lots of herbs like parsley and mint.

 Why this intro about grilling?
 Because one of the things we ate alongside the meat was this wonderful salad.
 I had an open bag of orzo pasta and wanted to make a pasta salad, so I searched for a recipe on Pinterest and found this one.
 It was so simple and so good I just had to post it as soon as possible in case somebody will be searching for a pasta salad for their own first grilling opportunity this year.

-It made quite a lot and we had some other things to eat as well (like a great Romanian garlic sauce and a cabbage salad, about which I will post later this week) so there were leftovers.
+It made quite a lot and we had some other things to eat as well, like a great Romanian Garlic Dip with Sour Cream and Tomatoes and a Simple White Cabbage Salad – Romanian Recipe, so there were leftovers.
 So happy about that!
 I think the salad tasted even better the next day.

 - 300 g/1 ½ cups orzo pasta